MakotoMiyakoshi/MouseMEA/README.md

 mouseMEA
 ===========
 This is a Matlab code for rendering multielectrode array (MEA) using NeuroNexus H32 Mouse EEG.
 Electrode sizes and locations are to scale.
-The syntax is similar to EEGLAB's topoplot.
+The syntax is similar to EEGLAB's topoplot, except that the third input, minmax, is mandatory (if you want to use autoscale, you must enter []).
 Note the channel order is set to that of CCHMC's recording environment.

 ![Figure29.jpg](images/Figure29_1.jpg)